 We listened when Albert Okura featured in an interview on KFI640 with Bill Handel about entrepreneurial success some years ago.
 Albert is an inspirational and amazing gentleman.
 Some will argue he’s a dreamer but Albert is a man on a mission.
 There is a fine line between a dreamer and a visionary.

 You may want to read the book, Albert Okura: The Chicken Man with a 50 Year Plan.
 Okura’s vision has pumped renewed life into Amboy.
 Okura also plans to open a museum, much like he had with the the original McDonald’s in San Bernardino, turning it into an unofficial museum.
+We met Albert at this event HERE.
+We even got to go inside St. Raymond Church and see its interior.
+Many thanks to Albert for all he does for the Route 66 community.

 The original post office was in Conn’s Cafe, but it was later moved out to one of the motel cabins.
 Conn’s burned down about 1960 but the cabins and the post office survived the fire.